 - Attend a Networking Event in the Spring Semester based on your college major or current workforce experience.

-- Volunteer to Participate in a (Virtual) Informational Interview for students in our one-credit career course or other students seeking new connections.
+- Volunteer to Participate in a (Virtual) Informational Interview for students in our career workshop series or other students seeking new connections.

 - Tell us which skills are most important in your field.
 We use a combination of Burning Glass labor market data and your insight to ensure students have the most up-to-date picture of skills they need to succeed.